Neka Art Museum

 The Lempad Pavilion houses Bali’s largest collection of works by I Gusti Nyoman Lempad.

 The Contemporary Indonesian Art Hall has paintings by artists from other parts of Indonesia, many of whom have worked in Bali.
-The upper floor of the East-West Art Annexe is devoted to the work of foreign artists, such as Louise Koke, Miguel Covarrubias, Rudolf Bonnet, Han Snel, Australian Donald Friend, and Antonio Blanco.
+The upper floor of the East-West Art Annexe is devoted to the work of foreign artists, such as Louise Koke, Miguel Covarrubias, Rudolf Bonnet, Han Snel, Donald Friend, and Antonio Blanco.

 The bookshop is noteworthy and there’s a cafe.